iamrahul-9/Line-Sheet-Manager/README.md

 ## Recent Changes

+### September 19, 2025
+  - Added a global search feature to find line sheets and styles.
+  - Improved the UI by aligning the search bar in the header.

 ### May 7, 2025
   - Added some authetication
   - Added a feature to highlight some special descriptions